TzuHuanTai/RaspberryPi_WebRTC/README.md

 For recording video, two-way communication, legacy V4L2 driver, or running as a background service, please refer to the [wiki page](https://github.com/TzuHuanTai/RaspberryPi_WebRTC/wiki/Advanced-Settings).

+## Frontend Development with PiCamera.js

+If you are building a frontend application that needs to connect to and stream video, check out the JavaScript package [picamera.js](https://www.npmjs.com/package/picamera.js).

 # License

 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for details.